• Skip to primary navigation

 Ingredients

-• Your favorite Italian, Spanish, Greek, Turkish or French olives
+• Olives – use your favorite Italian, Spanish, Greek, Turkish or French varieties

 • Basil – finely chopped fresh basil is best but you can substitute with dried basil.
 Be sure to crush it finely.